Hay Festival 2018 is now over – thanks for joining us.

 Joseph Banks accompanied Captain Cook on his first voyage round the world from 1768-1771.
 A gifted and wealthy young naturalist, Banks collected exotic flora from Madeira, Brazil, Tierra del Fuego, the Society Islands, New Zealand, Australia and Java, bringing back over 1,300 species that had never been seen or studied by Europeans.
 On his return, Banks commissioned more than 700 superlative engravings between 1772-1784.
 Known collectively as Banks’ Florilegium, they are some of the most precise and exquisite examples of botanical illustration ever created.
 Studholme introduces a selection of the images and explains the process of producing them.

-Professor Littlemore is one of the co-investigators on the project ‘Death before Birth’.
+Professor Littlemore and Dr Turner are co-investigators on the project ‘Death before Birth’.
 This examines how people who have experienced miscarriage, termination for foetal anomaly, and stillbirth, reach decisions concerning what happens to their babies after death, how their perceptions of the law impact on their decision-making, and how they communicate their experiences and choices to those there to support them.
 The project will also be examining the existing guidance on what happens to babies after they have died, investigating how it is interpreted in practice by professionals and the extent to which it takes account of the views, experiences and needs of the bereaved.
-Jeanette will be talking about the ways in which people who have experienced pregnancy loss, and those who support, use language to make sense of and communicate their feelings about their loss.
+Jeannette and Sarah will be talking about the ways in which people who have experienced pregnancy loss, and those who support, use language to make sense of and communicate their feelings about their loss.

 A brief tour of lightning research, from generating powerful lightning bolts in Europe’s only university-based lightning laboratory, to the role of new materials in protecting commercial aircraft in flight from direct strikes, and to whether increased lightning due to global warming affects tree mortality in the tropics.
 Mitchard will bring us lots of exciting images and videos, from exploding piggy banks to the Nigerian rainforest, live Tesla coil demonstrations with music and the appearance of a tree struck nine times that survived.